-Conservative treatments: These include medication to reduce the pain and physical therapy with strengthening and mobility exercises to make the shoulder stronger.
+Conservative treatments: These include medication to reduce the pain and physiotherapy with strengthening and mobility exercises to make the shoulder stronger.

 You can read about the pros and cons of these treatments on the next pages.

+Shoulder arthroscopy:

-Shoulder arthroscopy: Keyhole surgery to widen the space under the acromion (subacromial decompression).
+Keyhole surgery to widen the space under the acromion.
+The medical term for this type of surgery is subacromial decompression.